m9395/odps/intl.en-US/Development/SQL/UDT/Usage examples.md

     public static Long length(java.util.List<? extends Object> input) {
         return input.size();
     }
-    // If the code does not forcibly convert the data type, you must specify the default map object java.util.Map<Object, Object> of UDT.
-To transfer another map object, for example, map<bigint,bigint>, consider using the following method:
+    // If the code does not forcibly convert the data type, you must specify the default map object java.util.Map<Object, Object> of the UDT.
+To call another map object, for example, map<bigint,bigint>, you can use the following method:
     // 1.
-When you define the function, use java.util.Map<? extends Object, ? extends Object>.
+To define the function, use java.util.Map<? extends Object, ? extends Object>.
     // 2.
-When you call the function, implement a cast function to forcibly convert the type, for example, UDTClass.mapSize(cast(mapObj as java.util.Map<Object, Object>)). public static Long mapSize(java.util.Map<Object, Object> input) {
+If you call the function, implement a cast function to forcibly convert the type, for example, UDTClass.mapSize(cast(mapObj as java.util.Map<Object, Object>)). public static Long mapSize(java.util.Map<Object, Object> input) {
         return input.size();
     }
 }
 ```

-In specific scenarios, a UDF can use `com.aliyun.odps.udf.ExecutionContext` that is transferred by the `setup` method to obtain the context.
-UDT can call the `com.aliyun.odps.udt.UDTExecutionContext.get()` method to obtain the `ExecutionContext` object.
+In specific scenarios, a UDF can use `com.aliyun.odps.udf.ExecutionContext` that is called by the `setup` method to obtain the context.
+The UDT can call the `com.aliyun.odps.udt.UDTExecutionContext.get()` method to obtain the `ExecutionContext` object.

-## Reference embedded code in UDT
+## Reference embedded code in a UDT

 Code-embedded UDFs allow you to place SQL scripts and third-party code lines in the same source code file.
-This simplifies the usage of UDT and facilitates daily development and maintenance.
+This simplifies the usage of UDTs and facilitates daily development and maintenance.
 For more information, see [Code-embedded UDFs](/intl.en-US/Development/SQL/UDF/Code-embedded UDFs.md).